 Q. What is EB-2 NIW RFE?

-Requests for additional evidence (RFE) is issued by the USCIS, requesting more information from a visa applicant.
+Requests for additional evidence (RFE) are issued by the USCIS, requesting more information from a visa applicant.
 It is usually issued when the USCIS is not convinced that an NIW applicant meets the criteria needed to prove that he or she is qualified for the visa.
 This should not be mistaken for denial or rejection.

 The recipient of an RFE will only be required to provide some items that appear to be missing in his or her petition.
 If you receive an RFE, you will be given a timeframe within which the requested information must be provided.
 It is always best to consult an immigration lawyer to help look into the details of the request and guide you on how to answer it.
 An RFE must be handled with care as there will be no second chance.